Peloton Logo

 Peloton Emblem

-Eric Hwang played with the company’s name and the cycling theme interestingly: he combined them into one logo using the first letter of the word “Peloton.”
+Eric Hwang played interestingly with the company’s name and the cycling theme: he combined them into a single logo using the first letter of the word “Peloton.”
 “P” looks like a white spiral that is superimposed on a black circle.
 A long diagonal strip with rounded edges runs through them.
-Its middle is located outside the visibility zone: the line seems to pierce the circle on one side and goes out on the other.
+Its middle lies outside the visibility zone: the line seems to pierce the circle on one side and extend beyond it on the other.

-The general appearance of the figure resembles that part of the exercise bike where the pedals are attached.
-The drawing symbolizes movement – and not just literally.
+The figure’s general appearance resembles the part of the exercise bike where the pedals are attached.
+The drawing symbolizes movement and not just literally.
 In addition to sports, this implies the constant development of a fitness portal.
-The design seems minimalistic, but this is only at first glance: the image consists of many small details.
+The design seems minimalistic, but only at first glance: the image is full of small details.

 Peloton Symbol

-The font for the “Peloton” lettering was invented by the same designer Eric Hwang who made the logo.
-He used Futura and Brandon Grotesque letterings as a base.
+The font for the “Peloton” lettering was invented by the same designer, Eric Hwang, who made the logo.
+He used Futura and Brandon Grotesque lettering as a base.
 The modification is a strict sans-serif typeface.

 The main version of the logo is black and white.
 There are also options with red or orange “P” and gray text.